KronikDevelopment/Lunar-Nitro-Gen-Checker/README.md

 ## Steps

-- Drag folder to desktop
+- Open CMD from folder
-- Drag exe file in py folder
+- Type "py main.py" in the terminal
-- Run exe
+- & enjoy !!

 For any other support join our discord